bmc/scalasti/index.md

 ## Simple Examples

-Create a template group that will read templates from a directory:
+Create a template group that will read templates from a directory, and load a template from the group:

+    val group = STGroupDir("/home/bmc/templates")
+    val templateTry = group.instanceOf("mytemplate")

+    // instanceOf returns a scala.util.Try.
+    if (t.isSuccess) {
+      ...
+    }

+Create a template group whose contents are in a string, and retrieve a template:

+    val templateString =
+      """
+      |foo(firstName, lastName) ::= <<
+      |This is a test template.
+It spans multiple lines, and it interpolates
+      |a first name (<firstName>) and a last name (<lastName>).
+      """.stripMargin

+    val group = STGroupString(templateString)
+    val template = group.instanceOf("foo")

+    // instanceOf returns a scala.util.Try.
+    if (t.isSuccess) {
+      ...
+    }

+Read a template group from a single file, and retrieve a template:

-    val group = new StringTemplateGroup("mygroup", new File("/tmp"))
+    val group = STGroupFile("/home/bmc/templates/foo.stg")
-    val template = group.template("mytemplate")
+    val template = group.instanceOf("foo")

+    // instanceOf returns a scala.util.Try.
+    if (t.isSuccess) {
+      ...
+    }

-Create a template group that will load templates from the CLASSPATH:
+Read a template group from a URL, and retrieve a template:

+    import java.net.URL

+    val group = STGroupFile(new URL("http://localhost/~bmc/templates/foo.stg")
-    val grp = new StringTemplateGroup("mygroup")
+    val template = group.instanceOf("foo")

+    // instanceOf returns a scala.util.Try.
+    if (t.isSuccess) {
+      ...
+    }

+Create a template on the fly:

-    val template = group.template("org/clapper/templates/mytemplate")
+    val template = ST("Test template. <firstName> <lastName>")

 Set attribute values one by one:

     // A single-valued attribute:
-    template.setAttribute("title", "Employees")
+    template.add("firstName", "Moe")
+    template.add("lastName", "Howard")

     // A multi-valued attribute:
     template.setAttribute("employees", "Moe", "Larry", "Curley")

 Set attribute values all at once:

-    template.setAttributes(Map("title" -> "Employees",
-                               "employees" -> List("Moe", "Larry", "Curley")))
+    template.addAttributes(Map("firstName" -> "Moe", "lastName" -> "Howard"))

 Change how an attribute is rendered:

     class HexValue(l: long)
     class HexValueRenderer extends AttributeRenderer[HexValue] {
-      def toString(v: HexValue) = "0x" + v.toHexString
+      def toString(v: HexValue, format: String, locale: Locale) = {
+        "0x" + v.toHexString
       }
+    }

     val memoryLocation: Long = ...
-    template.setAttribute("hexidecimal address", new HexValue(memoryLocation))
+    template.add("hex", new HexValue(memoryLocation))
-    template.setAttribute("decimal address", memoryLocation)
+    template.add("decimal", memoryLocation)
     template.registerRenderer(new HexValueRenderer)

 Render a template with its current set of attributes:

-    println(template.toString)
+    println(template.render())

 ## Support for Aggregates

-The underlying [StringTemplate][] API supports the notion of aggregates--attributes that, themselves, have attributes.
+The underlying [StringTemplate][] API supports the notion of aggregates—attributes that, themselves, have attributes.
 [StringTemplate][] supports aggregates via Java Bean objects and [automatic aggregates][].
 Scalasti also supports Java Bean objects and automatic aggregates, but it adds support for two other kinds of
 aggregates:

-* mapped aggregates: aggregates created, on the fly, from maps that are recursively wrapped in Java Beans
+* _mapped aggregates_: aggregates created, on the fly, from maps that are recursively wrapped in Java Beans
-* bean attributes: Scala objects that are recursively wrapped, on the fly, in Java Beans
+* _bean attributes_: Scala objects that are recursively wrapped, on the fly, in Java Beans

 You'll find more information on these two enhanced forms of aggregates